 - 9th-12th grade

-if you haven’t already, it’s time to decide what to keep and what to throw away in each of your categories. i know this can tug a bit on a mama’s heart strings. here’s what i remind myself as i decide what to keep and what to toss.
+if you haven’t already, it’s time to decide what to keep and what to throw away in each of your categories. i know this can tug a bit on a mama’s heart strings. and if not that, it’s just a lot of decision making, which can be hard.

-- when my kids move out, they will not want me handing them 27 boxes of school papers to take to their new apartment/condo/home.
+- when my kids move out, they will not want me handing them 27 boxes of school papers and artwork to take to their new apartment/condo/home. neither will their roommate/husband/wife. 🤣

-- most likely, i will only look at any papers i keep one or two times during your child’s life, if that.
+- most likely, i will only look at any papers i keep one or two times during my child’s life, if that. when in doubt, it’s ok to throw it away. when you look at what you saved, you won’t remember what you got rid of (and they won’t either).

-{2} recycle :: even though we now have a place for school papers, i recycle almost all of what comes home. there are times when this is hard and i second guess myself. but i’ve talked lovingly with each of my kiddos about school papers. they know i am happy to see what they have done but that our house is not big enough to keep everything. recycling something doesn’t change the memory of doing it. this is a life lesson my children need.
+i get rid of more than i keep. even though we now have a place for school papers, i recycle almost all of what comes home. there are times when this is hard and i second guess myself. but i’ve talked lovingly with each of my kiddos about school papers. they know i am happy to see what they have done but that our house is not big enough to keep everything. recycling something doesn’t change the memory of doing it. this is a life lesson my children need to learn.

-your storage solution does not need to be exactly the same as mine. you just need to choose one that that works for your house and your space. here are some other realistic options i found in my search.
+your storage solution does not need to be exactly the same as mine. you just need to choose one that that works for your house and your space. below are some other realistic options i found in my search. pro tip – as soon as you decide on a container, buy it right away so your categories don’t get disturbed and you can finish this job!

 {2} my friend marie’s file boxes for her kiddos